yapkhaichuen/ml-medical/README.md

 ML-Medical

-Flask API made to process incoming API request for medical data to return machine learning predictions.
+ML-Medical is our Flask API made to process incoming API request for medical data to return machine learning predictions.
+Currently powering [prognosis.vercel.app](Prognosis) web framework.
 However this is not medical advise and can only be used for self testing purposes, please consult a doctor for further information.

 Currently available API endpoints:
 - /cardiac